-What are Some of the Disadvantages of Force Motor Scales?
+What are the Disadvantages of Force Motor Scales?

-Another extremely important limitation of force motor scales is their capacity constraints.
-These scales are typically only ideal for extremely low capacity loads (25 lbs. or less in many instances).
-Large capacity loads would require a high amount of electrical current, which would be impractical, which is why these scales are typically only used to weigh low capacity loads.
+This can be as little as 25 lbs. or less in many instances.
+Large capacity loads would require a high amount of electrical current, which would be impractical, so these scales are typically only used to weigh low capacity loads.

-For many years purchasing managers had few options when it came to an alternative to force motor scales.
-Thankfully the team at Arlyn Scales have developed our Ultra Precision Scales, which are powered by our patented Surface Acoustic Wave technology, which takes an entirely different approach to providing precision measurements.
+For many years, purchasing managers had few options when it came to an alternative to force motor scales.
+Thankfully the team at Arlyn Scales took an entirely different approach to provide precision measurements.

 Ultra Precision Scales Offer Increased Capacity

 As mentioned above, force motor scales are not ideal at high capacities.
 This is much different than our Ultra Precision Scales, which can be used for both low and high capacities.

 Because of the unique way in which these scales take measurements, they minimize many of the errors found with force motor scales.
 Best of all, you can still achieve precise measurements, even at higher capacities.

 Below, you can find the capacity for each of our precision scale models, in pounds (“lbs.”) and kilograms (“kg”):